aditipatil0711/SJSU_Masters_Assignments/CMPE255_Data_Mining/Assignment 1/README.md

      https://youtu.be/zYq7jMVDOIo?si=CZAFL6gjXsIpasA_

      Description:
      In this video, I have tried to explain how we can use Github Copilot to refactor existing codes.
 Github Copilot Chat makes it easier to refactor code.
-But being in waitlist, I have tried refactoring with just the Copilot plugin.
+But being in the waitlist, I have tried refactoring with just the Copilot plugin.
 This demo is implemented on a Calculator application written in React.

   3) Writing unit test:

      https://youtu.be/Qb3Sml_dTTE?si=B9NMSQbvcgrApEhh

      Description:
-      In this video, I have added a test case to the same code basic calculator app in video 1. with Github copilot, you explain the requirements in the test case and copilot helps you generate test cases easily.
+      In this video, I have added a test case to the same code basic calculator app in video 1.
+With Github copilot, you explain the requirements in the test case and copilot helps you generate test cases easily.

   4) Writing entire app: